EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `rootWaterEfficiency_constant`: sets the maximum fraction of water that root can uptake from soil layers as constant
+- `rootWaterEfficiency_constant`: Water uptake efficiency by roots set as a constant for each soil layer.

-- `rootWaterEfficiency_expCvegRoot`: maximum root water fraction that plants can uptake from soil layers according to total carbon in root [cVegRoot]. sets the maximum fraction of water that root can uptake from soil layers according to total carbon in root [cVegRoot]
+- `rootWaterEfficiency_expCvegRoot`: Water uptake efficiency by roots set according to total root carbon.

-- `rootWaterEfficiency_k2Layer`: sets the maximum fraction of water that root can uptake from soil layers as calibration parameter; hard coded for 2 soil layers
+- `rootWaterEfficiency_k2Layer`: Water uptake efficiency by roots set as a calibration parameter for each soil layer (for two soil layers).

-- `rootWaterEfficiency_k2fRD`: sets the maximum fraction of water that root can uptake from soil layers as function of vegetation fraction; &amp; for the second soil layer additional as function of RD
+- `rootWaterEfficiency_k2fRD`: Water uptake efficiency by roots set as a function of vegetation fraction, and for the second soil layer, as a function of rooting depth from different datasets.

-- `rootWaterEfficiency_k2fvegFraction`: sets the maximum fraction of water that root can uptake from soil layers as function of vegetation fraction
+- `rootWaterEfficiency_k2fvegFraction`: Water uptake efficiency by roots set as a function of vegetation fraction, and for the second soil layer, as a function of rooting depth from different datasets, which is further scaled by the vegetation fraction.

 </details>